 That’s not to say it’s perfect: It won’t stand up to much abuse, and the plastic wheels struggle to navigate rough terrain.

 As long as you don’t take it off-roading, the Pet Gear Travel Lite should be perfectly capable of carrying your cat in style.
-It’s a good stroller at a great price.
+It’s a good stroller at a great price and is our best value pick for best pet stroller for cats.

-3. Gen7Pets Promenade Pet Stroller — Premium Choice
+3. Gen7Pets Promenade Pet Stroller for Cats — Premium Choice

 If your cat demands nothing but the best, then the Gen7Pets Promenade may be the only stroller capable of meeting their lofty expectations.